Mind My Hear, Hear My Mind

 “Black man choose where to talk about their problems, in a barbershop or somewhere different.” - Millionhairs

 The barbershop is often unconsciously perceived as a safe haven for men from minority ethnic backgrounds to talk about their problems, air their views in a non-judgemental space, share advice and learn about measures of intervention, all while receiving a trim, shape-up or shave.
+The shops serve as a cultural space where families, groups of friends and individuals connect with each other.
+Although the dynamics within every barbershop is different, a common feature is the freedom of speech and the general sense of togetherness, where men and also women of all backgrounds are able to bond and learn from each other.

 In September 2015, we launched the pilot of Mind My Hair, Hear My Mind - a community photography project which explores the relationship between barbers and their clients.
 We chose photography as a medium to document interactions and capture moments within a number of barbershops across the London Borough of Croydon, and through conversations, we heard how a good trim can often serve to positively affect ones’ mood, release stress and lift spirits.